adlnet/xapi-profiles/xapi-profiles-structure.md

     * the subregistration extension MUST only be present in Statements with a registration.
     * the subregistration extension is an array-valued context extension.
 The array MUST NOT be empty.
 Each value of the array MUST be an object with the properties in the table below.

+Profile Validators validating Statements MUST validate all the requirements for Learning Record Providers for Patterns have been followed.
+See the Communication document for further details on how to do so.

 Name | Values